 - (1) The requirements of this section do not apply to mobile cargo handling equipment that do not operate at a port or intermodal rail yard; - (2) The requirements of this section do not apply to portable CI engines; - (3) The requirements of subsections (e), (f), (g), (h), and (i) do not apply to mobile cargo handling equipment that are not used to handle cargo at any time but are used for transporting personnel or fuel delivery.
-Examples include, but are not limited to, fuel delivery trucks operating solely at the terminal to deliver fuel to terminal equipment and vans and buses used to transport personnel; and - (4) The requirements of this section do not apply to military tactical support cargo handling equipment.
+Examples include, but are not limited to, fuel delivery trucks operating solely at the terminal to deliver fuel to terminal equipment and vans and buses used to transport personnel; - (4) The requirements of this section do not apply to military tactical support cargo handling equipment; - (5) The requirements of this section do not apply to mobile cranes as defined in subsection (d)(33); and - (6) The requirements of this section to not apply to sweepers as defined in subsection (d)(54).